- Keywords

 artifacts: true

-branch in the group/project-name
+on the main branch in the group/project-name project.

 for example: